Neutral Magnetic Monopole in the Standard Model

 But unlike (\ref{cme}) both $E_0$ and $E_W$ become divergent here, because the boundary condition (\ref{nbc}) makes $E_W$ divergent near the origin.
 Notice that this energy is different from the energy of the neutral monopole shown in (\ref{nme}).
 So, although the W boson profile of this monopole is the same as that of the neutral monopole, the two monopoles have different energy.

-This tells that the standard model has two types of monopoles, the Cho-Maison type electromagnetic monopoles which carry the magnetic charge $4\pi/e$ and the neutral monopole which carries the magnetic charge $4\pi/\be$.
+This tells that the standard model has two types of monopoles, the Cho-Maison type electromagnetic monopoles which carry the magnetic charge $4\pi/e$ and the neutral type monopoles (the naked and dressed ones) which carry the magnetic charge $4\pi/\be$.
 And there are three Cho-Maison type monopoles, the naked one, the one dressed by the Higgs and W bosons, and the one dressed only by the W boson.
 So far we have missed two of them, the neutral monopole and the Cho-Maison monopole which has the W boson dressing.

 Is there any way to estimate the mass of the neutral monopole?
 Just as we could estimate the mass of the Cho-Maison monopole, there are various ways to do that.
 For example, adopting the same logic proposed by Zeldovich and Kholopov, we could argue that the mass of the neutral monopole could be $1/\bal$ times the W boson mass, where $\bal=\be^2/4\pi$ is the fine structure constant of the neutral charge.
 With $\be \simeq 1.83 \times e$, we have $\bal \simeq 3.35 \times \al$.
 This implies that the neutral monopole mass could be much smaller than the mass of the Cho-Maison monopole, around 3.28 TeV.